Central High School (Jackson, Mississippi): History

-Even though Jackson was a small town, Jacksonians felt a need to build another school.
-In December 1888, a new school was completed at a cost of $25,000.
-That school, Jackson Grade School, had a faculty that consisted of eleven members.
-J. C. Brooks was its first principal.
-About 400 pupils applied for first enrollment.
-The new school offered a ten-year course.
-A careful written examination was administered.
-The results – none of the students were prepared to go beyond the eighth grade.
-And there were only 13 students qualified for that level.
-By 1891, five students comprised its first graduating class.

-But as Jackson increased in size and so did the number of students.
-In 1897, there were more than 600 students enrolled in Jackson schools.
-By 1898, leaders in Jackson realized the need for grammar schools.
-Poindexter was the first elementary school erected with others soon to follow.

 In 1907, the foundation for the present Central High School building was laid.
 Jackson Grade School became known as Central High School – all grammar grades having been removed.
 At its conception, Central offered classes through 10th grade.
 By 1908, the 11th grade was added, and the graduating class consisted of 6 students.
 Finally in 1910, Central had a 12 year school with graduates.

 Also in 1910, the Quadruplane was published as Central High School’s first yearbook.

 Central High’s growth continued causing rebuilding and enlargements in the years 1911, 1915, 1925 and 1936.
 A portion of the original 1911 structure still exists.
 The 1925 changes included moving the Greek columns from the front of the building and adding a floor in addition to the still existing towers.

 The 1925 changes to Old Central High School make it the finest example of Tudor Gothic or “Jacobian” institutional architecture in Mississippi.
 Other examples of the style, such as the Old Starkville High School of 1927, the Old Hattiesburg High School of 1921, and the Old Greenwood Public Library of 1914, are smaller or less ornate.

 Among its Tudor Gothic features are the battlemented turrets, the prominent bay window over the central entrance, the battlemented turrets, and the contrasting stone copings, trim, and window surrounds.
 All these features derived from the design of Hampton Court – King Henry VIII’s grand palace, built around 1520.